mozilla-spidermonkey/spidermonkey-embedding-examples/docs/GC Rooting Guide.md

-But note that `JS::PersistentRooted` in a struct or class is a rather dangerous thing to use — it will keep a GC thing alive, and most GC things end up keeping their global alive, so if your class/struct is reachable in any way from that global, then nothing will ever be cleaned up by the GC.
+But note that `JS::PersistentRooted` in a struct or class is a rather dangerous thing to use — it will keep a GC thing alive, and most GC things end up keeping their global alive, so if your class/struct is reachable in any way from that global, then nothing reachable from that global will ever be cleaned up by the GC.

 It's also possible to add a custom tracer using `JS_AddExtraGCRootsTracer()`.